boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 #  Security Considerations

-   In order to prevent DNS response forgery attacks, DNS clients MUST either use an authenticated secure connection to the DNS resolver or use local DNSSEC validation to retrieve the resolver information.
+   In order to prevent DNS response forgery attacks, DNS clients MUST either use an authenticated secure connection to the DNS resolver or use local DNSSEC validation ({{Section 10 of ?RFC8499}}) to retrieve the resolver information.

 #  IANA Considerations

-> Note to the RFC Editor: Please update "[RFCXXXX]" occurences with the RFC number to be assigned to this document.
+> Note to the RFC Editor: Please update "RFCXXXX" occurences with the RFC number to be assigned to this document.

 ##  RESINFO RR Type